 You’ll be so busy worrying about your baby’s nutrition you might forget about your own.
 There’s a simple solution to that problem—meal prepping.
 Spend a day or two making meals in double or triple batches and freezing all the extra.
 Soups and casseroles are classic make ahead meals that can easily be thawed and cooked when you need them.

 You can also ask anyone who wants to stop in to see the new baby to assemble several freezer meals before they ring your doorbell.
 Meals that you can cook in your super cute crockpot or multi-cooker are preferable.
 With freezer meals, your loving friend or relative seasons, prepares, and assembles the food but you freeze it to be cooked later.
 If you started collecting meals as soon as the baby is born, you can have several weeks worth of homemade lunches and dinners ready to go.

 I just dehydrated all my food and then nibbled snacks throughout the day like a little rabbit.
 Dehydrating all my food made it much easier to tote around in my crowded large-capacity?, unicorn or rainbow diaper bag.
-When I wasn't going for the kitsch look, my favorite diaper bag of all time was the one Diaper Dude made for men (of course) that was marketed as eco-friendly and actually looks like a normal messenger bag.
+When I wasn't going for the kitsch look, my favorite diaper bag was is the Hie Diaper Bag because it looks way cool, wasn't made from leather and was a hybrid messenger/backpack bag.